-Wouldn’t we all love to turn the body clock back a few notches.
-Well, now it seems we can, or at least slow it down, thanks to a growing number of supplements which boost levels of NMN in the body in order to increase the supply of NAD+.
-While each of these supplements make bold statements, do they actually have any benefits and what are the potential side effects?
+Wouldn’t we all love to turn the body clock back a few notches?
+Well, now it seems we can, or at least slow the clock down, thanks to a growing number of supplements that increase the supply of NAD+ in the body.

 What is NMN?

-NAD+ could hold the key to preventing them.
-It is consumed by key enzymes which are critical in repairing damage to DNA, fuelling up our cells and keeping our metabolic and immune systems ticking over nicely.
-One of the reasons that we experience more health issues as we age is that levels of NAD+ naturally decline.
+NAD+ is consumed by key proteins and enzymes that play a critical role in repairing damage to our DNA, fuelling our cells and keeping our metabolic and immune systems ticking over nicely.
+But it is more than maintaining our systems – NAD+ could hold the key to preventing age-related decline.

-If we can keep those NAD+ levels reasonably high, we can slow down that process and even, in some situations, start to wind it back a little.
+If we can keep NAD+ levels reasonably high, we could slow down the aging process and even, in some situations, start to wind it back a little.
 This is where NMN comes into play.
-It is an NAD+ precursor that the body uses to produce more levels of NAD+.
+It is an NAD+ precursor that the body uses to restore more youthful levels of NAD+.

 Benefits of NMN supplements

-- Lowering obesity: Increased levels of NMN stimulate the metabolic system which enhances the body’s ability to turn food into energy and can be a tool in reducing the risk of obesity.
+Increased levels of NMN stimulate the metabolic system, which enhances the body’s ability to turn food into energy and can be a tool in reducing the risk of obesity.
 However, this should happen alongside an active lifestyle and healthy diet.

-- Reducing the risk of heart disease: The heart works 24/7 throughout your life without a breather.
-It produces huge amounts of energy and will need all the NAD+ it can get its hands on.
+The heart works 24/7 throughout your life without a breather.
+It produces huge amounts of energy and will need all the NAD+ it can get.

-- Improving fitness and muscle endurance: Our bones and muscles consume glucose and fatty acids in order to continue functioning.
-NAD+ helps them to be metabolized into the system.
+Our bones and muscles consume glucose and fatty acids in order to continue functioning.
+NAD+ helps them to be metabolised into the system.
 Without it, everything slows down and muscle endurance declines.

-Inside the body NAD+ produced by NMN supplements stimulates the activity of mitochondria which are critical to our metabolisms.
-They transform glucose into energy and serve as the batteries of the cell.
-Without them, cells would lack energy and would die.
+Inside the body, NAD+ produced by NMN supplements stimulates the activity of mitochondria, microscopic organelles that are vital to our metabolism.
+The powerhouses of the cells, mitochondria transform glucose and oxygen into cellular energy – without them, cells would lack energy and die.

-It also activates sirtuins which repair our DNA.
-Each time our cells divide our DNA becomes a little bit shorter.
-Eventually, these begin to damage our DNA.
-Sirtuins reduce this process by stabilising these ends known as telomeres.
-Studies in mice show that feeding them NMN can elongate telomeres, offsetting the risk of damage to DNA.
+NAD+ also activates sirtuins, a family of proteins that repair our DNA and regulate cellular homeostasis.
+Each time our cells divide, the caps on the ends of our DNA strands become slightly shorter; this fraying and shortening damage our DNA, but sirtuins reduce this process by stabilizing these caps, or telomeres.
+Studies in mice show that feeding them NMN can elongate telomeres, offsetting the risk of DNA damage.

 Side effects of NMN supplements